TheMatiaz0/BluePlayer/README.md

 More informations in [THIRD-PARTY.txt](/THIRD-PARTY.txt) file.

 # License
 The BluePlayer project is under the [MIT](https://opensource.org/licenses/MIT) license.
 See the [LICENSE](/LICENSE) file for more informations.

 # Feedback
-You can send me a feedback and/or bugs from Issues tab on GitHub, also you can contact me by TheMatiaz0@protonmail.com address e-mail.
+You can send me feedback and/or bugs from the Issues tab on GitHub, also you can contact me at the TheMatiaz0@protonmail.com e-mail address.